About the Property

 - The surrounding rolling countryside.

-- The cracking noise of a roaring log fire.
+- The open log fire.

 - Picking fruit and herbs in the garden (when in season!)